Unwelcome (album)

 Unwelcome is the fifth studio album by the American death metal band Arsis.
 It was released on April 30, 2013 through Nuclear Blast Records.
 This is the first full-length album to feature Shawn Priest on drums and Brandon Ellis on guitar.
-The second track is taken from their 2012 EP, Lepers Caress.
+The second track is re-recorded version from their 2012 EP, Lepers Caress.
 This album was produced by Mark Lewis.